Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 ---

+## Documentation guard: README/CHANGELOG must use the concept DOI (10.5281/zenodo.17013612).
+ADR references must match files in /decisions/.
+The CI doc-guard warns by default; set DOC_GUARD_STRICT=1 to enforce.

 **Aurora Workflow Orchestration (AWO) v1.2.1 — CRI Handoff Edition**
 The concept DOI above will always resolve to the latest verifiable version.